th-kl/DSF/README.md

 The notebooks below show the creation of different models, as well as the preparation and exploration of our starting data.

-To view the notebooks in the correct order, one would start with the google notebooks, the population data notebook, the exploration notebook as well as the weather cleaning notebook.
-This is where the data is being prepared.
+To view the notebooks in the correct order, one would start with the google notebooks (google_notebook_grippe.ipynb, google_notebook_husten_fieber.ipynb), the population data notebook (population_data.ipynb), the exploration notebook (exploration.ipynb) as well as the weather cleaning notebook (Weather_cleaning.ipynb).
+This is where the data is being explored/prepared.

-Next, one would view the model notebooks, which are the three random forest notebooks, the arima_sarima notebook as well as the ffn_model notebooks.
+Next, one would view the model notebooks, which are the three random forest notebooks (random_forest_1y_lags.ipynb, Random_Forest_Autoregressive.ipynb, random_forest_exogenous.ipynb), the arima_sarima notebook (arima_sarima_.ipynb) as well as the ffn_model notebooks (ffn_model.ipynb, ffn_model_v2.ipynb, ffn_model_exogenous.ipynb, ffn_google_forecast.ipynb).

 To view the data, refer to the data folder.